-The Group is exposed to cash flow interest rate risks as the Group has significant cash and cash equivalents which are interest-earning.
+The Group is exposed to cash flow interest rate risks as the Group has cash at banks which are interest-earning at variable rates.
 The management monitors interest rate exposures and considered that there is no significant impact on cash flow interest rate risk.
-The Group's interest rate profile as monitored by management is set out in (i) below.